 - Complete the bachelor’s degree and all required courses prior to matriculation

-Note: This information reflects Information pertinent only to the Herbert Wertheim College of Medicine Entering Class of 2018.
-The Early Assurance Program will be reviewed annually to determine any necessary or desirable changes regarding EAP requirements and/or standards for admission to HWCOM.
+- This information reflects Information pertinent only to the HWCOM entering class of 2018.
+The EAPwill be reviewed annually and changes may be implemented regarding requirements and/or admission standards.

-If a student does not meet the exact standards but are close and have a strong academic background, great attributes and strong recommendations, they should still consider applying.
-When evaluating academic credits eligibility, one of the determining factors is to evaluate if a student will be completing their final two years of college, junior and senior year.
+- Students who do not quite meet the standards but are close and have strong academic backgrounds, personal attributes, and recommendations should still consider applying.
 The Admissions Committee will holistically look at applications to determine if a student is qualified based on a complete evaluation of their application.

 For more information about the Early Assurance Program, please contact Lili Solorzano at Lsolorza@fiu.edu.